msettro/capstan-bootstrap/README.md

 GCP_SERVICE_ACCOUNT  = terraform-admin
 ```

-2. Edit the Makefile

-Set GCP_ACCOUNT to the value of the Gmail account associated to your GCP account
+2. Edit the Makefile, set GCP_ACCOUNT to the value of the Gmail account associated to your GCP account, then save.

 ```
 $ vi Makefile